Editorial & Advertiser disclosure

 ECB's Knot is 'comfortable' with cuts at next two meetings - Bloomberg TV

-Knot -- traditionally a supporter of a tighter policy stance -- appeared to throw his weight behind rate cuts on Jan.
+Knot, the conservative head of the Dutch central bank meanwhile threw his weight behind rate cuts on Jan.
 30 and March 6 in light of "encouraging" economic data.

 "I'm pretty comfortable with the market expectations for the upcoming two meetings and farther than that I find it's too early to comment," the Dutch governor said on Bloomberg TV.

-"The data is encouraging, it confirms the broad picture that we will return to target in the remainder of the year and hopefully the economy will also finally recover a bit," he added.
+"The data is encouraging, it confirms the broad picture that we will return to target in the remainder of the year and hopefully the economy will also finally recover a bit," he said.

 But he flagged "risks that will play out in the more medium to long term", including "the great many channels through which his (Trump's trade) policy might affect the global economy and the global inflation outlook".

-Money markets almost fully price in four further ECB cuts this year, leaving the rate the central bank pays on euro zone banks' deposits at 2%.
+Money markets almost fully price in four further ECB cuts in 2025, bringing the rate the central bank pays on euro zone banks' deposits to 2% by the end of the year.

-This is near the lower end of a range that ECB economists consider neutral, which is neither stimulating nor restraining the economy.
+This is near the lower end of a range that ECB economists consider neutral, neither stimulating nor restraining the economy.

-While some of his colleagues have raised the prospect of going below such level, Knot remained to be convinced.
+While some policymakers have raised the prospect of going below such level, Knot remained to be convinced.

 Recommended for you